Jacobus van der Vecht: Career

 Van der Vecht left Indonesia to return to The Netherlands in 1955 as working in Indonesia became difficult, this time the move was permanent.
 He took up the position of curator of Hymenoptera at the Rijksmuseum van Natuurlijke Historie in Leiden.
 He was appointed professor "extraordinaris" for zoological taxonomy at the Rijksuniversiteit Groningen in 1962, and then in 1964 he succeeded Hilbrand Boschma as professor of systematic zoology at the Rijksuniversiteit Leiden, which meant that he had to resign from his post at the Rijksmuseum van Natuurlijke Historie.
 In 1963 he was chosen a member of the Royal Netherlands Academy of Arts and Sciences, but he was forced to retire for health reasons only five years later.

 During the latter part of his career Van der Vecht had an important role in the study of Hymenoptera and as a teacher of taxonomy.
 Together with Charles Ferriere he revived the pre-war Hymenopterorum Catalogus, a work which is still in progress.
 He was an early advocate of the importance of phylogenetics for taxonomy.
-He was president of the Netherlands Entomological Society between 1961–1968.
+He was president of the Netherlands Entomological Society between 1961 and 1968.
 He travelled on collecting trips, often with his wife, to destinations such as Suriname, Papua New Guinea and Argentina where he collected Hymenoptera specimens as well as meeting friends and colleagues in the field of Aculeate Hymenoptera.
 During his life he was an enthusiastic collector of Hymenoptera and during his retirement he continued, especially collecting specimens of parasitic Hymenoptera around the village of Putten, where he and Bep had made their home in a bungalow named Andrena after the bees which he started to study at the beginning of his career, and its surroundings.
 He was energetic in helping to improve the collection of Hymenoptera in the Rijksmuseum van Natuurlijke Historie at Leiden as well as continuing to publish papers into his eighties.
 In retirement Van der Vecht and his wife struggled with bouts of mental illness.
 His wife died in 1986 and their only child had died as an infant before the war; the couple were unable to have any more children after their experiences in the Japanese prison camps during the war.